GoodAI/BrainSimulator/Sources/PythonAPI/README.md

 # Install from source

-Install Python for .NET by running `pip install pythonnet`

 Go to folder with `setup.py`

-Run `python setup.py install`
+Run `pip install .`

+Note: `GoodAI-BrainSim` module depends on [Python for .NET](http://pythonnet.github.io/) which cannot be installed using easy_install, therefore you cannot use the usual `python setup.py install`

 # How to use module